shangfii/Tech_Blog/README.md

 15. [Handlebars](https://handlebarsjs.com/) provides the power necessary to let you build semantic templates effectively with no frustration.

-16. [Sequilize](https://sequelize.org/)is a modern TypeScript and Node.js ORM for Postgres, MySQL, MariaDB, SQLite and SQL Server, and more.
+16. [Sequilize](https://sequelize.org/) is a modern TypeScript and Node.js ORM for Postgres, MySQL, MariaDB, SQLite and SQL Server, and more.
 Featuring solid transaction support, relations, eager and lazy loading, read replication and more.